EJN Gives Forced Migration and Asylum Workshop

 In general there is a crisis of falling standards in media because of a lack of editorial resources or the presence of well-informed journalists able to provide in-depth and sensitive reporting and as a result much journalism is driven by hyperbole, intolerance and distortion.

-To counter these problems, the EJN recommends a new approach: media should improve their performance by appointing specialist reporters to the migration beat and introduce industry wide and in-house training on migration issues and problems of hate-speech.
+To counter these problems, the EJN recommends a new approach: media should improve their performance by appointing specialist reporters to the migration beat and introduce industry-wide and in-house training on migration issues and problems of hate-speech.
 There should be improved links with migrant and refugee groups; and more employment of journalists from ethnic minority communities to strengthen diversity in newsrooms.
 What is also needed is a new movement to improve public discourse involving media, civil society and policymakers.
 It is not just a lack of humanity on the news agenda or a matter of luck or a matter of caring more about some people at the expense of others, but what is needed is a broader lens to see what really is going on.
 The lack of a wider perspective often leads media to miss the link between migration and human development.
-In this way media ignore the evidence of that shows how migration, despite short-term challenges, is invariably beneficial for economic and cultural development.
+In this way media ignore the evidence that shows how migration, despite short-term challenges, is invariably beneficial for economic and cultural development.